 Bhaktapur, also known as Bahdgaon or Kwopa, lies to the east of Kathmandu.
 It is often called the abode of ancient Nepali culture.
 The World Heritage Convention enlisted the durbar square as a World Heritage Site in 1979.
 The Bhaktapur Durbar Square is a courtyard showcasing excellent pagoda-style and Shikhara-style temples.
 Some major attractions are the 55-Windows palace, Lion Gate, Golden Gate, an ancient statue of King Bhupatindra Malla, art-galleries, and mind-blowing

 stonework and woodwork.
 The Square is also known for its five-story Naytapola temple that withstood the earthquake of 2015 and the Dattatraya Square with the peacock window.
-With a high population of traditional Newar, Bhaktapur Durbar Square feels entirely untouched from Western culture.
-Each of the historical structures in the site reflects the medieval culture and religious importance.
+With a high population of traditional Newar, Bhaktapur Durbar Square feels entirely untouched by Western culture.
+Each of the historical structures on the site reflects the medieval culture and religious importance.